the senior

 This is the culmination of my experience in the Graphic Design program at ASU.
-Throughout my senior year, I’ve really been pushed to think much more about the intention behind my design and what I want to contribute to the world with it.
+Throughout my senior year, I’ve been pushed to think more about the intention behind my design and what I want to contribute to the world with it.
 Paul Rand’s quote “design is relationships” is something I adopted into my philosophy this year after using it as the basis for my poster submission in the fall semester.
 It speaks to the role that design plays in fostering connections between its creator and its viewers, but more broadly to the power that we as designers have to actually do something and help our communities.
 I want to be able to look back on life and be proud, not just because my designs were good or the money I made, but because I did things that actually benefitted people.

 This is the culmination of my experience in the Graphic Design program at ASU.
-Throughout my senior year, I’ve really been pushed to think much more about the intention behind my design and what I want to contribute to the world with it.
+Throughout my senior year, I’ve been pushed to think more about the intention behind my design and what I want to contribute to the world with it.
 Paul Rand’s quote “design is relationships” is something I adopted into my philosophy this year after using it as the basis for my poster submission in the fall semester.
 It speaks to the role that design plays in fostering connections between its creator and its viewers, but more broadly to the power that we as designers have to actually do something and help our communities.
 I want to be able to look back on life and be proud, not just because my designs were good or the money I made, but because I did things that actually benefitted people.

 To fund our senior exhibition, every year the senior class puts on a poster show where we reach out to studios for donations and auction them off.
 We were all tasked with creating a poster and identity for the show, and took a vote for the winning one.
 I centered my poster on one of Paul Rand's quotes, "design is relationships".
 As I mentioned in my introduction, this quote is about the relationship between designer and viewer, and that is very befitting of a poster show in which the viewer feels a connection with a poster and wants to buy it.